Doha: Museum of Islamic Art

 Museum of Islamic Art, MIA is a museum on one end of the 7 km Corniche in Doha.
 As per the architect I. M. Pei's specifications, the museum is built on an island off an artificial projecting peninsula near the traditional dhow harbor.
 A purpose-built park surrounds the edifice on the eastern and southern facades while two bridges connect the southern front facade of the property with the main peninsula that holds the park.
 The western and northern facades are marked by the harbor showcasing the Qatari seafaring past.
 In September 2017, Qatar Museums appointed Julia Gonnella as new director of MIA.

 Qatar National Library

 The Qatar National Library in Doha.

 Qatar National Library (QNL) is a modern facility which provides the people of Qatar with access to over one million books.
 The library is a non-profit organization operated under the umbrella of the Qatar Foundation.
 The plans for the new national library were announced by Sheikha Moza bint Nasser, chairperson of Qatar Foundation, on 19 November 2012, during a ceremony celebrating the 50th anniversary of the Dar Al Kutub Library in Doha.

 Al Thumama Stadium

 Al-Thumama Stadium is a football stadium in Al Thumama district in Doha, located approximately 13 km south of the city center.
 It hosted the 2022 FIFA World Cup held in the country.
-The architectural design, by Ibrahim Jaidah, takes its inspiration from the traditional taqiyah hat, a traditional cap which is worn by men and boys across the Middle East.